 In much of Western Canada and certainly where I live in Alberta, we don’t have a lot red foliage.
 There’s precious few maple trees around, so we make the most of what we’ve got.
 If you’re going on an autumn hike (especially in Banff National Park), you’ll want to pick a trail that affords brilliant fall foliage.

 Larches are particularly intriguing because they’re both coniferous and deciduous.
 Meaning: They have cones and look like evergreens, but lose their needles in the autumn.
 Before they do, larches morph from emerald to lime green to a fantastic shade of yellow.

 Most Calgary folks who are into larches head to Larch Valley near Lake Louise.
 That hike, while stunning, is super crowded.
 You need to be at the Lake Moraine parking lot by 6 a.m. (for real) in order to snag a spot.
 But there’s plenty of other Banff hikes where you get equally amazing fall foliage – larches included.

 But the winter snowshoeing guide (who doesn’t work for Sunshine Village) told me this was her favourite spot in all of Banff National Park to view the larches when they turn.
 When you get a tip like that from a local, you take it.

 In summer, hiking at Sunshine Meadows (in Banff National Park) begins with a gondola ride.
 (It’s a different story in autumn, which I’ll get into below).
 That in itself is super fun, as you’ll be whisked overtop an alpine forest on your way up to Sunshine Village.

 That extra effort will all be worth it once you stand on the Standish Viewing deck.
-You’ll have earned your view, trust.
+You’ll have earned your view, trust me.
 This deck delivers crazy amazing views of the Continental Divide.
 See pics below.

 Pretty beautiful, huh!
 This is one of the best Instagram spots in Banff National Park.
 And you’re right on the Continental Divide!

 If you’re like me and have no idea what the Continental Divide is, it’s basically a drainage basin that divides North America.
 Any kind of precipitation, like melting snow that falls on the west side, drains into the Pacific Ocean.

-After consulting the map and perhaps a heated conversation with The Huz, we skulked back and hit the Grizzly/Laryx Lake Loop.
+After consulting the map and perhaps a heated conversation with The Huz, we skulked back and hit the Laryx Lake Loop.
 Dear reader, never take responsibility for map reading.
 Anyway, the Grizzly and Laryx Lake Loop is a good hike, possibly my favourite one at Sunshine Meadows.

 Hiking around Sunshine Meadows is easily done with kids – toddlers even.
 I’m always attuned to if people are actually having fun while hiking (or just pretending to) and none of the kids we came across seemed to be whining.